 Limit your intake of alcohol.

-Alcohol intake, even at low levels, has been linked with an increased cancer risk.
+Alcohol intake, even at low levels, has been linked with increased cancer risk.
 Opt for a non-alcoholic beverage when you can.

 Eat a diet that’s lower in fat and rich in fruit and vegetables.

-Although no definitive studies have been published demonstrating a clear correlation between diet and cancer risk, there are numerous health benefits associated with eating a healthier diet that my ultimately reduce your risk.
+Although no definitive studies have been published demonstrating a clear correlation between diet and cancer risk, there are numerous health benefits associated with eating a healthier diet that may ultimately reduce your risk.
 Swap out higher-fat foods for fruits and veggies that are rich in antioxidants and vitamins.